raganwald/cafeaulife/README.md

 [cs]: http://jashkenas.github.com/coffee-script/
 [node]: http://nodejs.org

 Cafe au Life's annotated source code is [here](http://raganwald.github.com/cafeaulife/docs/cafeaulife.html).
-It contains the full explanation ofteh algorithm, and most of the stuff you'd normall find interesting in a README file.
+It contains the full explanation of the algorithm, and most of the stuff you'd normally find interesting in a README file.

 ### Playing with Cafe au Life